START HERE

 www.stlouisco.com 314-615-0221

 Ages 12 to 19.
 A variety of activities and services.
-Drop-in hours.
 Life skills workshops, counseling services, educational support, employment preparation, legal assistance.

 COVENANT HOUSE